Introducing the ‘Gig Economy’

-In fact, many people are enjoying career as ‘gig’ employees as opposed to working in a traditional 9-5 work role.
-In addition to the work flexibility and the desire for more autonomy as a gig employee, professionals have been able to replace their full-time salary as gig employees.
+Many people are enjoying careers as ‘gig’ employees as opposed to working in a traditional 9-5 work role.
+In addition to the work flexibility and increased autonomy as a gig employee, many professionals have been able to replace their full-time salary as gig employees.

 A recent McKinsey report found that 75 percent of surveyed gig consultants were making more or the same amount of money than they did in their previous traditional roles.

 I hear regularly from professionals who hustle to identify new gig opportunities, even using AH Jobs List and other job boards as opportunities to find contract and project work.
-In fact, employers have become more and more open minded to hiring part-time project employees and consultants as opposed to full-time employees; many small to mid-size companies simply can’t justify the expense of on-boarding full-time professionals.
+Employers in 2018 are more open-minded to hiring part-time, project employees and consultants instead of full-time employees.
+Many small to mid-size companies simply can’t justify the expense of on-boarding full-time professionals.

-First off, despite the media hype, gig employees are not simply Uber or Lyft drivers.
-There’s a wide variety of professionals who have made substantial livings as free-lance project employees.
+First, despite the media hype, gig employees are not only Uber or Lyft drivers.
+There are a wide variety of professionals who have made substantial livings as freelance project employees.

-The other thing to consider is how your freelance work is structured.
+The next consideration is how your freelance work is structured.

-Many freelance professionals work on a short-term project basis or in other words, are asked to consult or work on a one-time project.
-Others are hired on a lengthier retainer basis, where they are paid on an annual contract and a month-to-month fee is paid for a pre-defined average number of hours.
-For example you might agree to a contract that pays you $3000 per-month for 30 hours of work per-month ($100 per-hour).
-Some months, you might only work 15 hours, others you might work 50 hours.
-But the benefit is that the employer has a committed freelancer that is available to assist when needed and you have a guaranteed stream of revenue.
+Many freelance professionals work on a short-term project basis, consulting or working on one-time projects.
+One-off projects offer high flexibility and variety, but less security than longer contracts.
+Others freelancers are hired on a retainer basis, with an annual contract that includes a month-to-month fee for an average, predefined number of hours.
+For example, as a retainer freelancer, you might agree to a contract that pays you $3000 per month for 30 hours of work per month ($100 per hour).
+Some months, you will only work 15 hours, and others you will work 50 hours.
+The benefit of this arrangement is that the employer has a committed, available freelancer and you have a guaranteed stream of revenue.

-I’ve known professional freelancers who have identified niche industries (real estate, automobile sales, hospitality and others) and have established several annual retainer arrangements with different companies within these industries.
-One pr/marketing freelancer in particular balances 9 different retainer contracts at $3000 per-month.
-They are able to sub-contract some work (web, graphic design, brochure development, etc.) to other freelancers when needed.
+I’ve known professional freelancers who have identified niche industries (real estate, automobile sales, hospitality, and others) and have established several annual retainer arrangements with different companies within these industries.
+One PR/marketing freelancer balances 9 different retainer contracts at $3000 per month each.
+They subcontract some work (web, graphic design, brochure development) to other freelancers when needed.
 As you can see, this type of work can be extremely lucrative.